rkoeninger/ShenScript/README.md

 $.exec("(+ 1 1)").then(console.log);
 ```

 Chaining the `then` call is necessary because the environment will be built in `async` mode and `exec` will return a `Promise`.
 For more information refer to the [documentation](https://shenscript.readthedocs.io/en/latest/interop.html).

 ### REPL

 Run `npm run repl` to run a command-line REPL.
 It should have the same behavior as the `shen-cl` REPL. `node.` functions will be available.

-Execute `(node.exit)` to exit the REPL.
+Run `(node.exit)` to exit the REPL.

-Command-line options not yet implemented.
+Neither command-line options nor the `launcher` kernel extension are implemented.
+ShenScript is not intended to take the form of a standalone executable.